What can you expect at the Great Mother Conference?

 Workshops

-Over the week, the teachers of that year lead workshops that they design, to further investigate the themes of the year or their own inquiries via their practice and medium - poetry, painting, geography, language, mathematics, medicine, ritual.
+Over the week, the teachers of that year lead workshops that they design, to further investigate the themes of the year or their own inquiries via their practice and medium - poetry, painting, tracking, language, dance, medicine, ritual.

 Evening Programming

-Ranging from stand-up comedy to poetry readings, dancing, music, personal storytelling, and beyond, attendees gather each morning and evening in the main hall to experience something only the container of the Conference can provide.
+Ranging from stand-up comedy to poetry readings, dancing, music, storytelling, panel conversations, and beyond, attendees gather each morning and evening in the main hall to experience something only the container of the Conference can provide.

 Youth Program